1. Where are you located?

 12. Can a Special Needs team play against another club’s Special Needs team.

 a.
 Special Needs teams are permitted to play against each other.
-Based on a recent rule change by the OSA Board, the Special Olympics teams are now eligible to use OSA-registered referees.
-OSA Club teams are not permitted to play against Special Needs teams.
+Based on a recent rule change by the Ontario Soccer Board, the Special Olympics teams are now eligible to use Ontario Soccer-registered referees.
+Ontario Soccer Club teams are not permitted to play against Special Needs teams.

-13. Can an OSA registered Special Needs team play exhibition games or friendlies with special needs teams from groups from area churches and schools?
-The children from the church groups and schools would not be OSA registered.
+13. Can an Ontario Soccer registered Special Needs team play exhibition games or friendlies with special needs teams from groups from area churches and schools?
+The children from the church groups and schools would not be registered.

 a.
-The OSA rules do not permit a registered club team to play against an unregistered team.
+Ontario Soccer rules do not permit a registered club team to play against an unregistered team.
 This rule impacts games against school teams (high schools, colleges, universities), academy teams and special needs teams.
-Basically, the OSA rules prohibit such games and as a result, there is no insurance provided for such games.
+Basically, the Ontario Soccer rules prohibit such games and as a result, there is no insurance provided for such games.

 b.
-The only way that a special needs team “A” from groups from area churches and schools could play against a special needs club team “B” would be if the special needs team “A” registered with the OSA through the District Association.
+The only way that a special needs team “A” from groups from area churches and schools could play against a special needs club team “B” would be if the special needs team “A” registered with Ontario Soccer through the District Association.

 a.
 No. AIMS does not have that functionality.